 Slow Cooker Vegan Gumbo Recipe

 As with any dish this rich in cultural history, there’s no one “standard” gumbo recipe.
 That said, there are a few staple ingredients that no gumbo would be complete without.
 It would be tough to find any traditional Louisiana gumbo recipe without the “holy trinity” of vegetables: celery, onion, and bell pepper.
 Okra, a staple in African and African-American cooking, is another can’t-miss veggie you’ll find in nearly all gumbo recipes.

-This slow-cooker vegan gumbo recipe has all the classic staples.
+This vegan healthy gumbo recipe crock pot meal has all the classic staples.
 This recipe also includes diced tomatoes and carrots for an extra-hearty veggie stew.

 No Meat, No Problem

-Instead of sausage and seafood, this slow-cooker vegan recipe adds kidney beans and mushrooms, turning mixed veggie soup into a thick and hearty stew.
+Instead of sausage and seafood, this slow-cooker healthy gumbo recipe adds kidney beans and mushrooms, turning mixed veggie soup into a thick and hearty stew.
 Meanwhile, this meatless recipe is definitely not hurting for protein.
 This mix of clean veggies and beans keeps things hearty, filling, and nutritious.

 There’s no reason you can’t enjoy a bowl of this vegan gumbo all on its own as a stew.
 Traditionally, however, gumbo is served over rice.
 While white rice is often the go-to when it comes to southern cuisine, this clean recipe is best served over healthy brown rice.

-This recipe is a healthy vegan twist on an iconic southern dish.
-Just as bold, flavorful, and filling as the Louisiana classic, this zesty recipe is a can’t miss for vegans, vegetarians, and casual Meatless Monday observers alike.
+This healthy gumbo recipe crock pot meal is a healthy vegan twist on an iconic southern dish.
+Just as bold, flavorful, and filling as the Louisiana classic, this zesty recipe is a can’t-miss for vegans, vegetarians, and casual Meatless Monday observers alike.

+Slow Cooker Vegan Gumbo Recipe